 - the specific attorney you hire.

-In Los Angeles, most personal injury attorneys will negotiate a fee that is somewhere between 30 percent and 40 percent of your settlement or award.
+In San Diego, CA, most personal injury attorneys will negotiate a fee that is somewhere between 30 percent and 40 percent of your settlement or award.
 Again, this will vary depending on your specific case.
 In general, however, you can expect that a personal injury attorney will take about one-third of your settlement.

 What Questions Should I Ask About Compensation Schemes?